jhalton/jhalton/README.md

 Learning is a lifelong journey for me and I am always excited for the next thing!
 </h3>

-- 🔭 I’m currently working on KanKare
+- 🔭 I’m currently working on KanKare and Moody

 - 📫 How to reach me **haltonjeanette@gmail.com**